wallabag/wallabag/.github/CONTRIBUTING.md

 ## You want to fix a bug or to add a feature
 Please fork wallabag and work with **the master branch**.

+## Run Tests and PHP formatter

+All pull requests need to pass the tests and the code needs match the style guide.

+To run the tests locally run:

+- when testing using Docker: `docker-compose run --rm php make test`
+- otherwise: `make test`

+To run the PHP formatter:

+- when testing using Docker: `docker-compose run --rm php bin/php-cs-fixer fix`
+- otherwise: `php bin/php-cs-fixer fix`